ezClocker

 Need an Affordable Time Clock App for Your Employees?

-Your handbook shouldn’t sound threatening.
-You should start with positive messages in all your communications.
-Obviously, there are some things like harassment that cannot be tolerated.
-However, your handbook should spread a positive message through its entirety.
+You should start with a positive message.
+Obviously, there are some things that cannot be tolerated.
+Yet, your handbook should spread a positive message throughout its entirety.
+It also shouldn’t sound threatening.

 Here are some key items to place in your handbook: